 I was very happy that after a long period of hard work, everyday training and huge efforts, I had learnt the right way to train, and it’s time to share the same with you

 I started to play chess at the age 8.
-After a year of training, I attained the First category and became champion of Sevastopol (my native town) among schoolboys.
+After a year of training, I attained the First category and won a local championship among schoolboys.
 I enjoyed the game and my rating increased quite quickly.
 At the age 13 after winning several international tournaments, I achieved the title of International Master.

 Then I started to play mainly in the adult tournaments and realised that it wasn’t so simple to win there.
 I trained hard for about 6-8 hours a day, had many coaches and read a lot of chess books.
 But then it came to me that a lot of new information wasn’t making my game stronger!